plo911/MemoWebsite/SECURITY.md

 | < 4.0   | :x:                |
 Reporting a Vulnerability

-We take security seriously and appreciate your help in keeping our project safe.
+I take security seriously and appreciate your help in keeping our project safe.
 If you believe you have discovered a security vulnerability in our project, please disclose it responsibly by following these steps:

 Report privately:  Do not publicly disclose the vulnerability.
 Instead, send a detailed report to [erik8347@gmail.com].
-This allows us to address the issue before it can be exploited.
+This allows me to address the issue before it can be exploited.

 Provide comprehensive information: Your report should include: